phdonner/Markdown/README.md

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 > Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

 Apart from providing ways of organizing the content in individual documents, it is handy in preparing web pages, writing email, making task lists and so forth.
-[Learn 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you might quickly discover a number of real life applications.
+Learn quickly [10 basic notations](https://www.markdownguide.org/basic-syntax/) and you might quickly discover a number of real life applications.
 Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the Markdown source document looks like.

 However, you should notice that the two resources - Markdown and HTML - serve diverse ends: Markdown gives us a quick way of organizing the structure of documents.
 HTML provides, on the other hand, all the bells and whistles needed to produce a print-ready document.
 Don't think that we are advocating the sole use of Markdown.
 You will see that the two approaches can, in fact, support one another.